yobananaboy/my-reads-udacity/README.md

 ### Search view

 Visiting `/search` provides an input for the user to enter a search term.
 If the term matches genre, author or title then books will be displayed in the results.
 These can then be assigned a category (`Currently reading` etc).
 They will then appear in your list on the homepage if assigned a category other than the default 'None'.

+The search term entered in the input field will also update `query` in the query string.
+Users can visit `/search?query=foo` and the app will search for books under `foo`.
 ## Installation

 To install and start this app you need to run `npm install` and `npm start` to get it started.